bleek42/bleek42/README.md

 * Generating leads for next-gen window, roofing & siding installations.
 * Getting appointments that are kept, determining earning potential with a top-grossing sale in excess of $80,000 (USD).

-##### Sales Representative
+##### Sales Manager, Assistant
 ##### ***Verizon Wireless, Brigantine NJ***
 **May 2013 - June 2017**
 * Balanced monthly profitability goals by solving Verizon Wireless client needs in a team-oriented retail store.
 * Cultivating a retail sales team with an excellent reputation amongst consumer & small business clientele in the community we serve.
-* Set the individual districts record with 22 new lines of service activations on a small business account, ensuring as seemless an experience as possible by successfully porting all clients numbers from a competing provider, totalling $35,000 in gross profit.
+* Set the individual sale record for the entire sales region in 2016 with 22 new lines of service activations on a small business account, ensuring as seamless an experience as possible by successfully porting all clients numbers from a competing provider, totaling $35,000 in gross profit.

-#### *Education*
+### *Education*

 - ##### Technical Certification: Software Engineering
 	***Thinkful - Brooklyn, NY (remote)***